Fair Weather

 You must do exactly one of the following:

-- Discard one card face-down by placing it on the bottom of the draw pile.
+- Discard one card face-down onto the Discard Pile.

 - Always end your turn with five cards.

-- You may immediately discard the card you picked up (unless affected by Cloud; see Weather Effects).
+- You may discard the card you picked up (unless affected by Cloud; see Weather Effects).

 - That card’s suit triggers a one-time weather effect (see below).

-- Your turn ends immediately after applying the effect (holding only four cards).
+- Your turn ends after applying the effect (holding only four cards).

 - On your next turn, you must: